 4. Life per Hit

 The Templar is recommended for this build due to his melee range and aggressive AI.
 When there's a monster in range he will always stand still and fight it, making him very predictable and easy to play around.
-For the Skills pick Heal, Loyalty, Onslaught and Inspire.
-All the alternatives, except Intimidate, include AoE hard-CC, which makes mobs harder to manipulate.
+For the Skills pick Heal, Intimidate, Onslaught and Inspire.
+All the alternatives, except Loyalty, include AoE hard-CC, which makes mobs harder to manipulate.

 Follower's damage is completely irrelevant, so we stack Attack Speed for more on-hit procs, Cooldown Reduction for more Heals and Block Chance for more on-block procs.
 The Items are: